-Ander Herrera revealed a bit of insight on how the coaching styles of Mauricio Pochettino and Thomas Tuchel differ from each other.
+Ander Herrera revealed a bit of insight into how the coaching styles of Mauricio Pochettino and Thomas Tuchel differ from each other.

-Herrera sees striking contrasts with how these two managers implement their tactical approaches.
-For one, Herrera sees differences in their preferred attacking styles, which the Spanish midfielder spoke further about to Europe 1 (via Le10Sport).
+Herrera sees striking contrasts between how these two managers implement their tactical approaches.
+For one, Herrera sees a notable difference in their preferred attacking styles, which the Spanish midfielder spoke further about to Europe 1 (via Le10Sport).

 “They are two offensive coaches, but they are different,” Herrera said.
 “Pochettino wants to attack all the time, Tuchel is a bit more of a possession coach.
 But I’m getting better with both.
 I’m lucky to have worked with both.”

-As seen in PSG’s Champions League knockout stage matches so far this season, Pochettino is not a manager that places a high emphasis on possession.
-As Herrera touched upon, the Argentine manager instead aims to see his side orchestrate multiple promising attacking sequences per match.
+As seen in PSG’s Champions League knockout stage matches so far this season, Pochettino is not a manager who places a high emphasis on possession.
+As Herrera touched upon, the Argentine manager instead prefers to see his side orchestrate multiple promising attacking sequences per match.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.